Skip to Tutorial Content

 Package Specification

-Install a package and use it’s available color scales.
+Install a package and use its available color scales.
 Popular options include:

 • RColorBrewer: using scale_fill_brewer() or scale_color_brewer()